redis/docs/content/operate/kubernetes/release-notes/7-8-2-releases/_index.md

 - Redis Enterprise images are now based on RHEL9.
 - Ubuntu images are no longer supported.

-This means upgrades to 7.8.2-6 require:
+This means upgrades to 7.8.2-6 or later require:

 - Cluster version of 7.4.2-2 or later.
 - Database version 7.2 or later.
 - RHEL9 compatible binaries for any modules you need.

-See [Upgrade Redis Enterprise for Kubernetes]({{<relref "/operate/kubernetes/upgrade/upgrade-redis-cluster">}}) for detailed steps to upgrade to 7.8.2-6.
+See [Upgrade Redis Enterprise for Kubernetes]({{<relref "/operate/kubernetes/upgrade/upgrade-redis-cluster">}}) for detailed steps to upgrade to 7.8.2-6 or later.

 ## Known limitations

 ### New limitations

-- **Only upgrades from 7.4.2-2 and later are supported.** If you are using an earlier version, install 7.4.2-2 before upgrading to 7.8.2-6.
+- **Only upgrades from 7.4.2-2 and later are supported.** If you are using an earlier version, install 7.4.2-2 before upgrading to 7.8.2-6 or later.

-- **When changing the REDB field `spec.modulesList` version might be upgraded to latest even if a different version is specified.** To prevent the upgrade to latest, set `spec.upgradeSpec.setModuleToLatest` to `false` before upgrading to 7.8.2-6.
+- **When changing the REDB field `spec.modulesList` version might be upgraded to latest even if a different version is specified.** To prevent the upgrade to latest, set `spec.upgradeSpec.setModuleToLatest` to `false` before upgrading to 7.8.2-6 or later.

 ### Existing limitations